Content provided by: Tiffani Ghere, Clinical Pediatric Dietitian

 Q. How do I get my child to eat his veggies or try new foods?

 A. First, know that this is a common concern for many parents and be patient.
 Often it is the temperature or texture of the food and not the taste that is the turn off.
 Try the same food in new forms- raw vs cooked, shredded in baked goods, soups.
 Set a good example with your own behavior and praise him for any attempts with a good attitude.
-Keep putting it out there- you will succeed.
+Keep putting it out there - you will succeed.
+Many students within the Sapphire at School program try disliked foods because it is prepared differently and the presentation may be different than what they are use to.

 Q. My child doesn’t eat fruit but drinks juice.
 Is that good enough?